 The term cyber risk is often used to describe a business’ overall cybersecurity posture, i.e., at how much risk is this business, given the measures it has taken to protect itself.
 It’s often coupled with the idea of cyber insurance, the necessary coverage between what a company can do security-wise, and the threats it faces day in and day out.
 Cybersecurity used to belong exclusively in the realm of Information Technology, one of many business silos that while important, was only a small piece of the business and as such, often delegated to a C-level manager who interfaced with other executives as necessary.
 Today’s businesses have outgrown this model, as what used to be considered information technology has grown to encompass business itself, permeating every aspect of it, governing its speed, its range, its possibilities.
-As a CEO or CFO, the way your business handles information technology, more specifically cybersecurity, reflects the way you think about your company and its place in the contemporary market.
+As a CEO or CFO, the way your business handles information technology and begins to foster cyber resilience, reflects the way you think about your company and its place in the contemporary market.

 A recent Nasdaq report found that “91% of Board Members at the most vulnerable companies can't interpret a cybersecurity report.”
 Given that breaches doubled in 2016, the knowledge gap between executives and IT must be bridged.
 The first step in bridging that gap is to identify why cyber risk should be a business priority for any executive.
 The goal isn’t to turn CEOs, CFOs and other business leaders into technologists, but for businesses to adapt to the digital landscape in which they exist.
 This requires effort from both management and IT to find middle ground in a relationship that has often been difficult, but the rewards from doing so extend far beyond preventing major breach incidents to affecting day to day business processes so managers and IT professionals can work together with reasonable expectations and grounded knowledge in what the other needs.